Un•AI•ify - Detect AI Writing & Rhetoric

 blog • about • contact

-Below are Patterns commonly found in AI-generated text from models like ChatGPT, Grok, Claude, Gemini, and others.
+Un•AI•ify looks for patterns commonly found in AI-generated writing created by models like ChatGPT, Grok, Claude, Gemini, and others.
 LLMs use these writing styles and rhetorical patterns because of their popularity in English-language content.
-These Patterns are popular for their rhetorical effect, i.e., how they influence audiences.

 If there are other patterns you would like Un•AI•ify to identify, reach out to [email protected].